Revenue-Based Financing

 What is Revenue-Based Financing and How Does it Work?

-Revenue-based financing* (RBF) is a funding model where a business sells a specified percentage of its future receivables for an funder's principal.
+Revenue-based financing* (RBF) is a funding model where a business sells a specified percentage of its future receivables for a funder's principal.
 It is a form of alternative financing that offers a flexible and performance-based approach.
 Unlike traditional funding with fixed monthly payments, revenue-based financing ties the repayments to the business’s ongoing revenue streams.

 Revenue-based financing is often attractive to businesses with uneven revenue streams that may not have the assets or credit history to secure traditional loans or funding.
 It provides a more flexible and collaborative approach to financing, aligning the interests of the business and the purchaser.